jrosa770/cisco_ios-no_role/README.md

 ## Options in Playbook and Tasks
 > Playbook
-The playbook can be used to affect a group in the hosts file or a particular host within a group Group = ios
+The playbook can be used to affect a group in the hosts inventory file or a particular host within a group Group = ios
 ```
+# File: hosts
 [ios]
 ios-swt-1
 ios-rtr-1